Animal trial: France – rats and woodworms

 A notable French jurist, Bartholomé Chassenée (1480-1542), successfully defended the rats of Autun through various largely procedural arguments.
 He won an extension for the rats (who had failed to honour a summons and appear in ecclesiastical court) by arguing that they did so because they feared for their lives.
 He used similar arguments in defense of woodworms in Mamirolle.

 Switzerland – unnatural roosters

 According to Johannis Gross in Kurze Basler Chronik (1624), a rooster was put on trial in 1474 in the city of Basel for "the heinous and unnatural crime of laying an egg", which the townspeople feared was spawned by Satan and contained a cockatrice, a malignant, winged reptile.
 The rooster was burnt, along with its egg, in front of a large crowd in a place called Kohlenberger.
 Another such case took place elsewhere in Switzerland in 1730.
-The facts underpinning these cases can occur when chickens develop male plumage as a result of tumours or other diseases of the ovaries.
+Modern science has discovered that the facts underpinning these cases can occur when chickens develop male plumage as a result of tumours or other diseases of the ovaries.